shotgunsoftware/developer.shotgunsoftware.com/docs/en/reference/pipeline-integrations/toolkit-apps/tk-multi-breakdown.md

 ![Overview of the breakdown2 app](../images/apps/07_scenebreakdown1.png)

-After installing the breakdown app, it will be available in your application via the **{% include product %}** menu > **Scene Breakdown**.
+Both the Breakdown and [Legacy Breakdown](#legacy-breakdown) apps are available in your application via the **{% include product %}** menu > **Scene Breakdown**.

 ![Accessing the breakdown app](../images/apps/breakdown-02.png)

 {% include info title="Note" content="You can run both the Breakdown and Legacy Breakdown apps concurrently, as seen in the above image.
-[Follow these steps to configure running them at the same time]()." %}
+Running both apps at the same time is the default behavior." %}

 Please refer to the following documentation for the latest breakdown app: